Trump Organization, CFO expected to be charged Thursday -WSJ

 More charges could be filed against the Trump Organization or officers there, people familiar with the case have said.

-Vance, a Democrat, has examined an array of potential wrongdoing, including whether Trump's company manipulated the value of its real estate to reduce its taxes and secure favorable loan terms.
+Vance, a Democrat, has in his nearly three-year-old investigation examined an array of potential wrongdoing, including whether Trump’s company manipulated the value of its real estate to reduce its taxes and secure favorable loan terms.

 Prior to entering the White House in January 2017, Trump had put his company into a trust overseen by his adult sons and Weisselberg, who has maintained tight control over its finances.
 It is unclear what role Trump now has at the company.

-Vance's nearly three-year-old investigation is among at least 18 open probes and lawsuits that Trump faces.
-These include a criminal probe into whether tried to improperly influence the 2020 election results in Georgia, and defamation lawsuits by two women who said Trump lied when he denied having sexually assaulted them.
+The case could also complicate Trump’s political future, as he flirts with a possible 2024 White House run.

-Since last fall, prosecutors in Vance's office have focused their investigation on the Trump Organization's use of perks and benefits to compensate its officials.
+Prosecutors in Vance’s office accelerated their focus on the Trump Organization’s use of perks and benefits last fall.

 Our Standards: The Thomson Reuters Trust Principles.